 With the data highlighting a large variability of GNI/capita even within similar income levels in the various world regions, it is expected that additional investment in resources and costs may be more dependent on income level of the country than on the GNI group or the geographic region of the world [12].
-Therefore, the aim of this study is to estimate a provisional budget against cancer in Sudan, according the GNI-PPP, the cancer incidence and the number of population.
+Therefore, the aim of this study is to estimate a provisional budget against cancer in Low and Middle-Income Countries from Oceania, according the GNI-PPP, the cancer incidence and the number of populations.